lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

 This help describes the following two use-cases:
 * [New configuration](#configure-new-integration-65): If you are a new Brand Portal user and want to configure your AEM Assets author instance with Brand Portal, you can create new configuration on Adobe I/O.
-* [Upgrade configuration](#upgrade-integration-65): If you are an existing Brand Portal user with your AEM Assets author instance configured with Brand Portal on legacy OAuth Gateway, it is recommended to delete the existing configuration and create new configuration on Adobe I/O.
+* [Upgrade configuration](#upgrade-integration-65): If you are an existing Brand Portal user with your AEM Assets author instance configured with Brand Portal on legacy OAuth Gateway, it is recommended to delete the existing configurations and create new configuration on Adobe I/O.

 The information provided is based on the assumption that anyone reading this Help is familiar with the following technologies: